 Recently, United has been sending special offers to mileage plus members for 60,000 bonus points on their Explorer card!
 That’s enough miles for a free ticket to Europe, with a spend of just $2,000 in the first 3 months.
 If you go on the United Credit Card website the offer is for 40,000 bonus points.
 If you’re not yet a Mileage Plus member, you can sign up for that first and United might send you the special 60,000 bonus point offer.
 The United Explorer Mileage Plus credit card is affiliated with Chase Bank.

 Disclosure: This article contains some affiliate links.
 If it suits your interests to sign up with one of these cards, please consider doing so via the links, as it helps us maintain the site.
-This allows us to help you get awesome value on your travels!
+Thanks for using them!